stevenjfields/Paper-Recommendations/readme.md

 ## Local Setup: Milvus
 In order to get a local standalone version of Milvus up and running, run the following docker-compose command:

-`docker-compose -f ./docker/docker-compose.milvus.yml up`
+`docker compose -f ./docker/docker-compose.milvus.yml up`

 Then to shut the servers down simply run the following:

-`docker-compose -f ./docker/docker-compose.milvus.yml down`
+`docker compose -f ./docker/docker-compose.milvus.yml down`

 ## Local Setup: Web App
 To run the webserver, you'll need python 3.6+ installed, and to install the `requirements.txt` file.
 This can be done with the following command: